Deepanshu-K991/Food-delivery-app/README.md

 ## Technologies Used

-- **Front-end:** React.js, Redux for state management, Bootstrap for a responsive and visually appealing design.
+- **Front-end:** React.js for a responsive and visually appealing design.
 - **Back-end:** Node.js, Express.js, MongoDB for robust data storage and retrieval.
 - **Authentication:** JSON Web Tokens (JWT) for a secure and seamless user authentication process.
 - **Payment Integration:** Razorpay for trusted and secure payment processing.